Asbestos in Property

 1. Avoid disturbing the material or area and keep pets and other occupants away if possible

-4. Your surveyor will then issue a report with expert advice on next steps, which can include actions such as sealing and containment or removal, depending on the level of risk
+3. Your surveyor will then issue a report with recommendations based on the findings which can include actions such as removal, depending on the level of risk.

 If you are considering buying: